coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

+### v1.8.1 - Gains and Grains Patch 1
+- Remove the number of attachments from achievement packs ([number unlocked]/[number total] achievements will not show anymore), while keeping the green progress bar
+  - Same for upgrade packs

 ### v1.9 - Riches and Reaches
 - Achievements for coffee collection will scale to 1 quintillion coffee
 - Achievements for shop item collection will scale to 5000 items